fluencelabs/docs/docs/build-mvm/how-to/migrate.md

-# How To Migrate Your Deployed Fluence Lambda
+# How To Migrate Your Deployed Fluence Functions